sourish215/flight-booking/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Booking System

+FlightBooker features a sophisticated booking system with the following workflow:

+1. **Booking Creation**: When a user books a flight, the booking is initially set to "pending" status
+2. **Automated Updates**: A cron job runs every 5 minutes (implemented via GitHub Actions) to check for pending bookings older than 45 seconds and updates them to "confirmed" status
+3. **Real-time Notifications**: When a booking status changes to "confirmed", the user receives an instant notification in their browser
+4. **Booking Management**: Users can view all their bookings and check status details

+## Notifications System

+The application uses a real-time notification system powered by:

+- **Supabase Real-time**: Listens for changes to the bookings table
+- **Sonner**: Modern toast notification library for displaying alerts
+- **Client-side Listener**: A dedicated component that subscribes to booking updates for the authenticated user

+This ensures users receive immediate feedback when their booking status changes without requiring page refreshes.